 London, 26 January 2017 – coinciding with Burns Night on 25 January 2017, Scottish painter Peter Doig (b.
 1959) was the fourth artist to receive the prestigious annual Art Icon award.
-Surrounded by over 200 artists and art world luminaries, Doig was presented with the award at Whitechapel Gallery by Iwona Blazwick OBE (Director, Whitechapel Gallery) and Nadja Swarovski (Member of the Swarovski Executive Board) at a spectacular gala dinner.
+Surrounded by over 200 artists and art world luminaries, Doig was presented with the award at Whitechapel Gallery by Iwona Blazwick OBE (former Director, Whitechapel Gallery) and Nadja Swarovski (Member of the Swarovski Executive Board) at a spectacular gala dinner.
 The Whitechapel Gallery’s annual Art Icon event is created in partnership with Swarovski, which has a longstanding commitment to the Gallery and its programme.

 Iwona Blazwick said: “This award celebrates the work of an artist who has made a profound contribution to contemporary practice, influencing their own and subsequent generations of artists.
 Peter Doig was chosen in recognition of his spectacular oeuvre to date and his continuous evolution and invigorated approach to his medium.
 Doig’s distinctive paintings waver between figuration and abstraction.
 He presents environments from Canada to Trinidad; these dream-like spaces are fluid and recognisable, equally complex and disorientating.
 Often working from photographs and films, employing memory and motifs, his landscapes celebrate the aesthetics and potential of painting.”